a-ridley/hts-fungible-token-creator-js/README.md

 - Clone repo, set up .env file, make sure you're on the main branch and run `node index.js`

-If you want to use this code as an exercise, switch to the `start-exercise` branch and complete the createToken.ts and mintToken.ts files.
+If you want to use this code as an exercise, switch to the `start-exercise` branch and complete the createToken.js and mintToken.js files.

 ## Hedera Documentation